News Values in Journalism Definition Types and Examples

 “In a recent interview with leading environmental scientist Dr. Emily Johnson, she warned, ‘The rapid decline of polar ice caps is an urgent wake-up call for global action on climate change.’
 Dr. Johnson’s stark assessment comes amidst mounting concerns over the impact of rising temperatures on polar ecosystems and sea levels.”

-This citation lead introduces the topic of climate change by referencing an expert opinion, Dr. Emily Johnson, thereby lending credibility and urgency to the issue.
+This citation introduces the topic of climate change by citing the expert opinion of Dr. Emily Johnson, thereby lending credibility and urgency to the issue.
 It sets the stage for the article to delve deeper into the scientific findings and implications of climate change.

-Lead 1 Kuala Terengganu: "He told me to take care of myself and educate my children well before he 'left'," said Salihana Zawawi, 29, wife of Mohd Zawawi Seman, 36, who was found floating in the waters of Pulau Kapas, Marang after disappearing at sea together—three other brothers in Kuala Kemaman on June 21.
+Lead 1 Kuala Terengganu: “He told me to take care of myself and educate my children well before he ‘left’,” said Salihana Zawawi, 29, wife of Mohd Zawawi Seman, 36, who was found floating in the waters of Pulau Kapas, Marang, after disappearing at sea together with three other brothers in Kuala Kemaman on June 21.

 6. A straight lead or summary lead

-A straight lead presents the story's summary, showing the news outcome instantly.
-It gives the outline or a gist of the whole episode or article for readers who do not have a lot of time to sit and read can glance through actual headlines of the day.
+A straight lead presents the story’s summary, showing the news outcome instantly.
+It gives the outline or gist of the whole episode or article, so that readers who do not have much time to sit and read can glance through the headlines of the day.

 Example of a straight lead